Miguna fights back, wants government to pay for mistreating him

 “He is entitled to return without any further delay and respond to the spurious claim of being in the country illegally and all other charges that were labelled against him.
 He wants to come to defend himself and prove the crimes committed against him by the Government,” said Mr Khaminwa.

-Miguna also want the court to suspend the Government declaration that he is not a Kenyan citizen and that his presence in the country is contrary to national interest.
+Miguna also wants the court to suspend the Government declaration that he is not a Kenyan citizen and that his presence in the country is contrary to national interest.

 In addition, he wants Interior Cabinet Secretary Fred Matiang’i, Attorney General Githu Muigai, Director of Immigration Gordon Kihalangwa, Inspector General of Police Joseph Boinett, Director of Criminal Investigations George Kinoti and Head of Flying Squad Said Kiprotich held personally liable for violating his rights.

-Miguna says the Government officials should be in jail for disobeying a court order that they should present him in court.
+Miguna says the Government officials should be in jail for disobeying a court order to present him in court.

 He also wants the court to suspend a gazette notice by Dr Matiang’i declaring the National Resistance Movement an outlawed group.